wastadtlander/Bill/README.md

-# Bill

-Bill is a platform agnostic application to split bills easily among groups of people.
+bill is a platform agnostic application to split bills easily among groups of people.